-Went on a painting trip to the Sierras.
+Went on a trip to the Sierras.
 After a somewhat difficult descent on

-crutches, I found a place to paint the view across a mountain lake.
+crutches, I found a place with a the view across a mountain lake.
 I took a short swim,

 staying near the coast and not using my left leg.
 The water was cold and clear; the view lovely.

 Had a lunch of cheese and crackers.
 Enjoyed the hike back, stopping often to look at the blue

 and green colors of the mountains and trees and water.

 September 26, 2009